What if Metallica’s Load & Reload Were One Album (Part I): Why Do We Care?

 After a three year tour supporting their self-titled, globally successful, 1991 album Metallica (AKA the Black Album, AKA 16x platinum in the U.S.), and an appearance at Woodstock ’94, Metallica were ready to begin work on a follow-up.
 Having amassed a considerable amount of rough material, the band entered the studio in February ‘95 to record what they thought could become a double album.

-By January 1996, after 11 months in the studio, they come to the decision to polish off the 13 most-complete tracks for an initial release of that summer.
+By January 1996, after 11 months in the studio, they come to the decision to polish off the 13 most-complete tracks for release that summer.
 The rest of the material would be reserved for a follow-up album sometime in 1997.
 The decision against going with the originally intended double album was a combination of factors.
-One of these was the offer to headline Lollapalooza in the summer of 96.
+One of these was an offer to headline Lollapalooza in the summer of 1996.
 In recent interviews, drummer Lars Ulrich has also indicated that the two albums approach nixed an additional requirement off their recording deal with label Elektra.
-In Martin Popoff‘s excellent book Metallica: The Complete Illustrated History, front man James Hetfield explains it as simply as follows:
+Last but not least, a double album is a lot of work and it had already been 5 years since their last album.
+In Martin Popoff‘s Metallica: The Complete Illustrated History, front man James Hetfield explains it as simply as follows:

 “We were more than nine months into the recording and we weren’t even done half of the songs…we realized it was just too much to do.
 Too much to swallow” (Hetifled in Popoff, 2013).